bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-multiple-workflows.md

    ![](/img/bitrise-start-build.png)
 6. Add the **Bitrise Wait for Build** Step as the last Step of the `Trigger` workflow.

    IMPORTANT: The Step checks statuses of the builds defined in the Step.
 The builds are defined in the **Build slugs** input: the slugs are the output of the **Bitrise Start Build** Step.
-As long as the builds defined by the slugs are running, the step will hold the build it is running in.
+As long as the builds defined by the slugs are running, the Step will hold the build it is running in.
 The build will fail if any of the builds included in the Step fail.
 7. Add the secret env storing your personal access token to the **Bitrise Access Token** input of the Step: click the **Select secret variable** button and choose the key you created.

    ![](/img/access-token-select-secret-variable.png)